Classification & Types of Steel: The Ultimate Guide

 Let’s first briefly introduce the basic concepts of ferrous metals, steel, and non-ferrous metals before delving into the classification of steel.

-1. Ferrous metals refer to iron and its alloys, such as steel, pig iron, ferroalloys, and cast iron.
-Both steel and pig iron are iron-based alloys with carbon as the primary added element, collectively known as iron-carbon alloys.
+1. Ferrous metals encompass iron and its alloys, including steel, pig iron, ferroalloys, and cast iron.
+Steel and pig iron are iron-carbon alloys, with carbon as the primary alloying element.

-Pig iron is a product made by smelting iron ore in a blast furnace, primarily used for steelmaking and casting.
+Pig iron, produced by smelting iron ore in a blast furnace, serves as a crucial intermediate for steelmaking and casting applications.

 II.
 Classification of Steel